mdn/yari/deployer/README.md

 ## Debugging Analyze PR builds

-An important part of the `analyze-pr-builds` command is that it must be easy to debug and develop it further without having to rely on landing code in `main` and seeing how it worked out.
+An important part of the `analyze-pr-builds` command is that it must be easy to debug and develop further without having to rely on landing code in `main` and seeing how it worked.

-The first thing you need to do is to download a `build` artifact or to simply run `yarn build` and using the `../client/build` directory.
-To download the artifact from a "post-pr" workflow, you go to a finished "PR Test" the workflow, like <https://github.com/mdn/content/pull/3381/checks?check_run_id=2169672013> for example.
+The first thing you need to do is to download a `build` artifact or to simply run `yarn build` and use the `../client/build` directory.
+To download the artifact go to a finished "PR Test" workflow, like <https://github.com/mdn/content/pull/3381/checks?check_run_id=2169672013> for example.
 Near the upper right-hand corner of the content (near the "Re-run jobs" button) it says "Artifacts (1)".
 Download that `build.zip` file somewhere and unpack